 What are the long term goals of G1FT?

 Presently, because this philosophy has worked so well, I am hoping to expand G.1F.T. and make it sustainable long after I go off to college.
-First I am making it its own 501(c) (3).
-Second I am presently working with the Traverse City Public school System to create a G.1F.T classroom with underprivileged/at risk students who would use the G.1F.T. model to helping them work towards achieving a community service goal while providing assistance to a family living in poverty within our region.
+We have just fulfilled the goal of making G.1F.T. a 501(c) (3).
+I am also presently working with the Traverse City Public school System to create a G.1F.T classroom with students who would use the G.1F.T. model to helping them work towards achieving a community service goal while providing assistance to a family living in poverty within our region.
 I am in the process of creating the syllabus and plan with the principal and teacher so this G.1F.T.
-Community Youth Initiative Classroom can begin during the 2014/2015 school year as a pilot within Traverse City Central High School.
+Community Youth Initiative Classroom can begin during the 2015/2016 school year as a pilot within Traverse City Central High School.
 If successful, the plan would be for it to be a continual running course at Central High School and other high schools within our region.
 It is my goal to design a program with all the steps in place for a classroom to work with one family at a time using the G.1F.T.
 Model.
 The first few days within this classroom would be devoted for students to learn about poverty in this community along with the philosophy and goals behind G.1F.T. - Giving 1 Family at a Time.
-Some initial assignments would be to write out a mass email to friends and family about the program in order to fundraise, creating a priority list of what the class was going to do for their family based on their specific needs.
+Some initial assignments would be to write out a mass email to friends and family about the program in order to fund raise, creating a priority list of what the class was going to do for their family based on their specific needs.
 In order for this to be successful, there will need a step by step process following the G.1F.T.
 Model, a general syllabus, and a dynamic teacher willing to take extra time out of their personal lives to help this program get up and running.
-I feel confident now that I have a dedicated teacher and the approval of our administration, that the G.1F.T Youth Initiative Classroom will become a reality by my Junior year of high school.
+I feel confident now that I have a dedicated teacher and the approval of our administration, that the G.1F.T Youth Initiative Classroom will become a reality by my Senior year of high school.

 Another long term goal is to keep tabs on G.1F.T. and determine our success over time through long term assessments and better record keeping of the families we work with.